About

 Other Supporting Organizations

-Our ongoing activities including the Arts and Tech Symposium are made possible in part through grants and other forms of sponsorship from:
+Our ongoing activities at Third Place Technologies including the PNW Arts and Tech Symposium are made possible in part through grants and other forms of sponsorship from supporting organizations, including:

 [1] Farnham, S., Brice, J., Tremblay, G., Christie, C., and da Silva, A. (2015).
 Fostering a community of innovation at the intersection of art and technology in the Pacific Northwest.
 In Proceedings of the 21st International Symposium on Electronic Art.